 The United Campus Ministry offers programs and a variety of religious services to Roman Catholics, Christians of all denominations, Jewish, and Muslim students.

 The Dean of the Chapel is also the Director of the Center for Public Service, which offers a variety of volunteer opportunities.

-For further information, contact Patrick Powers, Dean of the Chapel, (407) 646-2115.
+For further information, contact Rev. Katrina Jenkins, (407) 646-2115.